ikovic/react-testing-library-course/README.md

 - `a11ly`: there is a module called `jest-axe` which can help us in testing apps for a11ly problems.
 You cannot automate it completely, but it's better than nothing - someone should test this with an actual device.

+- `react-router`: we render a component we want to test wrapped with a Router.
+No mocking required.
+We then test for the presence of text nodes we expect to be on the page.
+Not sure about code splitting and async stuff - it's shown that we do a test click on navigation and immediately test for presence of a heading characteristic for the linked page.
+Will it load in time?
+We can extract a special render function which will always render the component within Router.

 ## Pre-requisites:

 You should be familiar with modern JavaScript and writing React applications.